MuntasirMalek/mac-auto-dim/README.md

 # Mac Auto-Dim

-Automatically dims your Mac's screen after 60 seconds of inactivity and restores brightness when you return.
+Automatically dims your Mac's screen after a period of inactivity and restores brightness when you return.

 ## Requirements